A minimal mass blow-up solution on a nonlinear quantum star graph: Abstract

 \section{Abstract}

-The main contribution of this article is the construction of a finite time blow-up solution to the mass-critical focusing nonlinear Schr\"odinger equation set on a metric star graph $\mathcal G$ with $N$ edges, for any $N\ge 2$.
-After establishing well-posedness of the corresponding Cauchy problem in $H^1(\mathcal G)$, we obtain the sharp threshold for global existence in terms of the mass of the ground state, called minimal mass.
-We then construct a minimal mass solution which blows up in finite time at the vertex of $\mathcal G$.
-The blow-up profile and blow-up speed are characterized explicitly.
+We construct a finite-time blow-up solution to the mass-critical focusing nonlinear Schr\"odinger equation on a metric star graph with an arbitrary number of edges.
+We show that all solutions are global if their mass is smaller than an explicit constant, called ``minimal mass''.
+We then construct a solution with minimal mass and arbitrary energy, which blows up in finite time at the vertex of the star graph.
+The blow-up profile and blow-up speed are explicitly characterized.
+The main novelty of the paper is the construction of the blow-up profile in time-dependent domains of singularly perturbed Laplacians.